piazza-energy/curated-resource-list/README.md

 ## General knowledge

+- [How AI will affect the future](https://www.brookings.edu/research/how-artificial-intelligence-will-affect-the-future-of-energy-and-climate/) of energy and climate change
 - the case for static storage: how Tesla big battery in Australia [provided a millisecond response](https://reneweconomy.com.au/tesla-big-battery-outsmarts-lumbering-coal-units-after-loy-yang-trips-70003/) to adjust frequency when a coal plant stopped working
 - AEMO and ARENA [build a 200MW battery](https://www.aemo.com.au/Media-Centre/AEMO-and-ARENA-demand-response-trial-to-provide-200MW-of-emergency-reserves-for-extreme-peaks) for extreme peaks, twice the size of the Tesla big battery
 - IPCC (intergovernmental panel on climate change) report on 1.5C released in early October 2018: [link](http://www.ipcc.ch/report/sr15/) this is the **badass doc** that worked as wake up call for loads of people